Information

 Regulatory sandbox for experimentation

 Regulatory sandbox (after the English term regulatory sandbox) refers to experimental activities, limited in time and space, with aim of developing technology and regulations in parallel for safer and faster learning.
 The level of knowledge is raised both by the person carrying out the experiment and by the regulator.
-It increases the possibilities to develop rules in smaller steps.
+It increases the possibilities for developing rules in smaller steps.
 Initially, sandboxes have been used in financial regulation, but several countries have broadened this to energy, health and transport.
 Singapore, South Korea and Germany are examples of countries that work strategically with sandboxes.

 Report from Komet on how to work with regulatory sandbox and experimental activities.